DaniloRodriguesSantos/AsteroidsMP/README.md

 # AsteroidsMP

-This is a remake of the classic Asteroids game, made in Unreal, adding multiplayer into the mix!
+This is a remake of the classic Asteroids game, made in Unreal, adding multiplayer (Only LAN for now) into the mix!

 ## Controls
 AD: Rotates the ship;  <br>